jtinfors/instalive/README.md

     heroku git:remote -a instalive

-Add WebSocket support to your app:
+If you've forked this or is not a collaborator and wants to deploy on heroku; Make sure you run on their 'Cedar' stack and to add WebSocket support to your app:

     heroku labs:enable websockets --app <app_name>